thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-offline.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Before starting the install, complete the [pre-installation steps]({{ site.baseurl }}/appliance/amazon-linux-2/al2-prerequisites.html).
+If you are using the [AWS SSM agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html){:target="_blank"} as an alternative to SSH, you must run the Ansible playbook and all commands on the __SSM console__.

 In an offline cluster, the hosts cannot connect to the public repositories to download the required packages.
 Instead, you must download the packages from your organization’s mirror repository to each host.
 Otherwise, the steps for installing on offline clusters are practically the same as the steps for installing on online cluster.